johnwcowan/r7rs-work/DictionaryInterfaces.md

 Finally, there are some precomposed dictints, a default dictint, and a way to register new dictints as part of the default system.

+## Mutability

+All mutation procedures in this SRFI are in effect linear-update: they return a dict which might either be newly allocated or the same dict that was passed to the procedure.

 ## Basic dict procedures

 The following procedures are fundamental to all dicts